nidohl/nidohl/README.md

 the hands on your thighs in question are my hands actually :IHSVETEARS: - ellie

+WOAH HAND PLACEMENT.
+WHAT YOU GOT UR HANDS ON THERE FOR -NID

 <p align="center">
   <img width="600" height="265" src="https://files.catbox.moe/biyz07.png">
 </p>